mauricelos/Vehicle-Dynamics-Simulation/README.md

 ### Usage with Bazel commands

-This project is using bazel as its compiler tool.
+This project is using bazel/bazelisk as its compiler tool.
 Bazel can be used to compile/run and test the code as well.
 Here are some examples for useful bazel commands:

 ```
 bazel run :vehicle_dynamics_simulation    -> For running the main executable